hrishikeshac/hrishikeshac.github.io/_pages/about.md

 Welcome to my website!

-I am an earth system scientist, currently a Consultant with the World Bank a Fellow at the Centre for Sustainability, Environment, and Climate Change, FLAME University, India.
+I am an earth system scientist, currently a Consultant with the World Bank and a Fellow at the Centre for Sustainability, Environment, and Climate Change, FLAME University, India.

 My research interests mainly comprise of
 1. studying large-scale water cycle changes,